Hypnic Jerks: How To Avoid Waking With A Jolt

 3. The role of stress and anxiety

-The final question shows that many people felt that stress or anxiety made their hypnic jerks worse.
+The final poll shows how people feel about the impact of stress or anxiety.
+50.8% thought anxiety or stress ‘definitely’ makes their hypnic jerks worse.
 It could be that tackling stress or anxiety in your life is a good idea if it’s relevant to you.

 chart of the poll results for how much people think stress or anxiety make hypnic jerks worse for them